kytos/legacy/napps/kytos/of_core/README.rst

 Requirements
 ============

-All requirements is installed using the *requirements.txt* packages.
+All requirements are listed in *requirements.txt*.

 Installing
 ==========

-All the Kytos Network Applications are located in the NApps online repository.
+All of the Kytos Network Applications are located in the NApps online repository.
 To install this NApp, run:

 .. code:: shell